 One of today’s American astronomers, Michael E. Brown who is also referred to as Mike Brown is the California Institute of Technology’s Richard and Barbara Rosenberg Professor of Planetary Astronomy since 2003, and has been a member of their faculty since 1996.
-His specialty is discovering and studying bodies which are located on the edge of the solar system.
+His speciality is discovering and studying bodies which are located on the edge of the solar system.
 Along with his team, he discovered TNOs or trans-Neptunian objects—most notably Eris, the dwarf planet.
 This dwarf planet is the only identified TNO which is bigger than Pluto, and is the largest object identified in the solar system in the past 150 years.

 Mike is known to have referred to himself as the one who “killed Pluto” since he was one of those who supported to Pluto being downgraded as just a dwarf planet after discovering Eris along with other TNOs.
 Of note, this astronomer is also a published author of the book How I Killed Pluto and Why It Had It Coming, which was published in 2010.
 This book is a memoir of his discoveries which led to the demotion of Pluto’s planetary status mixed in with some family life as well.